 She has had leading roles and had written music for her by distinguished Norwegian composers such as Gisle Kverndokk, Glenn-Erik Haugland, Ole-Henrik Moe and Rolf Wallin, both on and off the opera stage.

 Hege sang Suzuki in Madama Bytterfly at The Oscarsborg Opera in 2016.
 In September 2017, she sang the leading role Edith in Synne Skouen’s «Ballerina» in its world premiere at the Norwegian National Opera, followed by The Countess in Tchaikovsky’s ”The Queen of Spades” at the same house 2018.

 She made her Swedish debut and role debut as Erda in ”Das Rheingold” at Göteborgsoperan in 2018 and as Schwertleite in 2019.
-Hege sang Erda in 2020 and will sing First Norn in 2021 in the Gothenburg Ring-cycle, directed by Stephen Langridge.
+Hege sang Erda in 2020 and First Norn in 2021 in the Gothenburg Ring-cycle, directed by Stephen Langridge.